 Once the source of the friction has been found and corrected, blisters should quickly heal on their own.
 If a blister bursts before it has healed beneath and you have sore broken skin on your nipple check out Treatments for Sore Nipples.

 Milk blisters or blebs

-If thickened milk or a thin layer of skin blocks one of the openings of the nipple (nipple pores), it may cause a white spot on the nipple.
+If inflamed tissue, thickened milk or a thin layer of skin blocks one of the openings of the nipple (nipple pores), it may cause a white or yellow spot on the nipple.
 This is often called a bleb or milk blister.
 A bleb that doesn’t hurt may disappear on its own in a few weeks or months.
-However, if the bleb is stopping milk flow from the affected nipple pore, it may cause severe pinpoint pain during breastfeeding.1 A blocked nipple pore can be associated with a blocked milk duct behind it which could lead to engorgement or mastitis.2
+However, if the bleb is stopping milk flow from the affected nipple pore, it may cause severe pinpoint pain during breastfeeding.1 A blocked nipple pore can be associated with a blocked milk duct behind it which could lead to breast inflammation such as engorgement or mastitis.2